neosaurrrus/bink-project/README.md

 # Introduction

 This is my submission for the Coding Test for Bink.
+You can see the running version [here](https://lukies-meal-app.netlify.app/)

 All the user stories were implemented.
-As there was no steer on presentation I just focused on making the information from the API clear.
+As no particular requirements on styling other than the thumbnail, I just focused on making the information from the API clear and responsive.

 ## Mock API Issue